Variational theory of the tapered impedance transformer: Derivation of the Differential Equation of the Reflection Coefficient of an Impedance Transformer

 \section{Derivation of the Differential Equation of the Reflection Coefficient of an Impedance Transformer}

-Consider an input line and waveguide with mismatched characteristic impedances $\mathcal{Z}_1$ and $\mathcal{Z}_2$, respectively.
-A tapered impedance transformer of length $\ell$ is fabricated within the waveguide to address the mismatch, as in Fig.~\ref{fig1}(a).
+Consider an input line and load-bearing transmission line with mismatched characteristic impedances $\mathcal{Z}_1$ and $\mathcal{Z}_2$, respectively.
+A tapered impedance transformer of length $\ell$ is fabricated within the transmission line to address the mismatch, as in Fig.~\ref{fig1}(a).
 Each of these three components is modeled as a ladder-type transmission line with unit-length series inductance $L(x)$, series resistance $R(x)$, shunt capacitance $C(x)$, and shunt conductance $G(x)$, comprising a ladder rung at $x$ extending over the infinitesimal length $dx$, as in Fig.~\ref{fig1}(b).
-Within the input line (interior of the waveguide) $L(x)$, $R(x)$, $C(x)$, and $G(x)$ are all constant and denoted by subscript 1 (2), whereas in the transformer these quantities vary with position $x$, $0\le x\le \ell$.
+Within the input line (interior of the transmission line) $L(x)$, $R(x)$, $C(x)$, and $G(x)$ are all constant and denoted by subscript 1 (2), whereas in the transformer these quantities vary with position $x$, $0\le x\le \ell$.
 Voltage $V(x,t)$ and current $I(x,t)$ at $x$ satisfy transmission-line equations given by